rocky-linux/documentation/docs/guides/file_sharing/sftp.md

     For real domains, you would want to populate your DNS server's with the hosts above.
 You can, though, use this *Poor Man's DNS* for testing any domain, even one that hasn't been taken live on real DNS servers.

 Now, open your web browser and check to make sure that your `index.html` file for each domain displays by entering the URL in your browser's address bar.
-Example: "http://mybrokenaxel.com" if your test index files load, everything is working correctly.
+(Example: "http://mybrokenaxel.com") If your test index files load, everything is working correctly.

 ## Part 3: Administrative Access with SSH key pairs